-Victims of torture have access to dedicated support service of NGOs, such as SPIRASI but this is curtailed by the practice of accommodating such applicants in isolated accommodation centres and limited funding for organisations, such as SPIRASI, which provide dedicated support.
+Victims of torture have access to NGO support services, such as SPIRASI, who provide ongoing therapeutic interventions and psychosocial supports for victims of torture.
+However, this is curtailed by the practice of accommodating such applicants in isolated accommodation centres and limited funding for such organisations.